santoshxshrestha/nexish/README.md

-# nexsh
+# nexish

-**nexsh** is a simple, experimental shell created as a learning project in Rust.
+**nexish** is a simple, experimental shell created as a learning project in Rust.

 ---